citta-lab/functional-programming-js/README.md

 ```

 ## Functional Methods ( call, apply )
 `call` and `apply` are prototype property of Functions. which is used in favour of `this` in functional programming.
+Example script is [here](https://github.com/citta-lab/functional-programming-js/blob/master/examples/negateFunction.js).
 ```javascript
 function negate(func){
     return function(){